ZiMiTan01/Note/Markdown/111-1學期/5.1普通化學/Ch9.Energy, Enthalpy, and Thermochemistry.md

 ## For Calorimetry at constant P

-Calorimetry is the experimental technigue used to determine the heat exchange (g) associated with a reaction.
+Calorimetry is the experimental technique used to determine the heat exchange (g) associated with a reaction.

 $$ \Delta H=g_p $$